computer-lab/computerlab.io/source/_posts/notes-on-live-tweeting-search-queries.md

 ---
 layout: post
-title: What I Learned From Live Tweeting My Google Search Queries
+title: What I Learned From Live-Tweeting My Google Searches
 date: 2016-06-01
 category: Notes
-lede: From May 2015 to June 2016, a python script tweeted my Google searches in real time.
+lede: From May 2015 to June 2016, a python script tweeted my Google search queries in real time.
 Here's what I learned.
 author: Patrick Steadman
-published: false
+published: true
 ---

 Last May, I wrote a script that would log into my Google history page, find my most recent search queries, and tweet them from my public [Twitter account](https://twitter.com/ptsteadman).
-I set up a cron job to run this script every five minutes in the cloud.
-It tweeted searches from any device where I was signed in with Google, including Google Maps searches.
+It tweeted searches from any device where I was signed in with Google, including Google Maps searches, in near realtime.

 My friend [Theo Thimo](https://twitter.com/theoooeooo) came to me with this
 idea: he thought of it as "seamless content", an effortless form of writing.
 He